UWO-CS346-Fall-25/cs346f25-volunteer-sign-up-app/README.md

 <img width="1365" height="600" alt="image" src="https://github.com/user-attachments/assets/21613095-d9b5-4a84-9755-8e911a401f34" />
 - Profile page for viewing account information (currently the inputs from the login/register pages) and logging out
 <img width="1365" height="592" alt="image" src="https://github.com/user-attachments/assets/62e8478e-355f-4368-a0cb-ecea7017ce03" />

+## As of Week 10:

+- Proper data persistence with connection to Supabase
+- Change Password/Create Opportunity pages for managing persisting data
+- CRUD slice:
+  - CREATE Opportunity
+  - READ Opportunities (list)
+  - UPDATE Opportunities (functional, but not implemented in UI)
+  - DELETE Opportunities (functional, but not implemented in UI)

+Row-level security (RLS) is not yet enabled.
+In the future, once authentication is added, I will add proper password hashing and RLS permissions, utilizing the existing `id` column in the `users` table.
+Functionally, the data for RLS to work has been implemented, but the permissions have not been set up yet and it is not enabled.
+Once enabled, RLS would be set up to only allow authenticated users to view their own account information outside of first/last names, and they would only be able to edit their own account information.
+Opportunities will not let users edit them without being the user defined in the opportunity's `created_by` column.

 ## Features